-In addition, beginning in fiscal 2025, we are utilizing a projected tax rate of 25% in our computation of the non-GAAP income tax provision.
+Beginning in fiscal year 2026, we utilize a projected tax rate of 23.5% in our computation of the non-GAAP income tax provision, which was updated from 25% in fiscal year 2025.
 Our estimated tax rate on non-GAAP income is determined annually and may be adjusted during the year to take into account events or trends that we believe materially impact the estimated annual rate including, but not limited to, significant changes resulting from tax legislation, material changes in the geographic mix of revenue and expenses and other significant events.
 Our estimated tax rate on non-GAAP income may differ from our GAAP tax rate and from our actual tax liabilities.